astronomer/docs/astro/install-aws.md

 ## Create a cross-account IAM role for Astro

-Use the external ID you saved from Step 2 to create a cross-account IAM role for Astro.
+Use the external ID to create a cross-account IAM role for Astro.
 Astronomer recommends using the AWS Management Console to create the role.

 <Tabs
     defaultValue="managementconsole"